Art is Key

 Alongside working on a final day performance for a closed invited audience, participants shared stories and participated in detailed individual interviews discussing their experiences of living with HIV, to form the basis of a performance based short film and theatre piece, written and produced by Danny Scheinmann and Sarah Sutcliffe.
 The film was then made with actors and was launched to coincide with World AIDS Day 2018.
 A live performance of the film script and live music score were performed at the International Aids Conference in Amsterdam in July 2018.
 You can find out more about the project here, and watch the film here.

-Art is Key was a project for 20 HIV positive young people aged 17 and over to participate in a film making process facilitated by Turtle Key Arts.
+In 2015, 20 HIV positive young people aged 17 and over participated in a film making process facilitated by Turtle Key Arts.
 The group of young people formed a production company to create their film about growing up living with HIV in the UK.

 Using the expressive arts of writing, drama, music and film making, young people could share their experiences of what it is like to have grown up living with HIV in the UK.
 In the first session, in October 2015, participants worked alongside a professional film maker and drama facilitator to explore the subject matter in depth.
 There were activities to generate ideas, characters and scenarios that formed the starting point to develop into a short film.